qfpl/applied-fp-course/bonus/mtl.md

 --
 -- The first two instances implement the class operations for each transformer.
--- You have written these functions already.
---
--- The second two instances lift the functionality of one -- transformer through another. instance Monad m => MonadReader r (ReaderT r m) where ask' = error "ask' -- ReaderT r m" asks' = error "asks' -- ReaderT r m"
+-- You have written these functions already. instance Monad m => MonadReader r (ReaderT r m) where ask' = error "ask' -- ReaderT r m" asks' = error "asks' -- ReaderT r m"